lschierer/HP_Stuff/packages/greenwood/src/pages/Bookmarks/ResponsibleAdults.md

         Published: 2019-06-10.
 Updated: 2021-12-20. **Not Complete**
     </dd>
     <dd>
-        Comments: I dislike dealing with imcomplete works, authors too frequently abandon and/or remove them.
+        Comments: I dislike dealing with incomplete works, authors too frequently abandon and/or remove them.
 I am doing so because this one, as I re-read it, is so incredibly typical of a pattern that irks me, so much so that I am unsure why I subscribed to the story.
-I see much promise in it, but the flaws are quite disasterous.
-I ended up writing quite the rant about it [here/harrypedia/reactions/fanfiction/the_egoist_society/).
+I see much promise in it, but the flaws are quite disastrous.
+I ended up writing quite the rant about it [here][egoist].
         Beyond those, like many books that want a redeemed [Snape], it ends up bashing [James].
 All and all, I am persisting in the re-read trying to find out why I have not unsubscribed in the past.
 While it is great to see [Bill] step up, and there are indications a few other characters will as well, the flaws are getting really hard to swallow.
     </dd>
     <dt>_[How?](https://archiveofourown.org/works/44041816/)_</dt>